Flavorful, yet light in calories, these tasty, marinated Lemon and Garlic Chicken Kabobs (with veggies), are an EASY meal to BBQ or broil for dinner!

 Cut chicken breast (skinless, boneless) into 3/4 inch chunks.
 Set aside.

-Mix up the marinade by combining lemon zest, garlic, flat leaf parsley, salt and pepper.
+Mix up ingredients for marinade by combining lemon zest, garlic, flat leaf parsley, salt and pepper in a small bowl.

 Add olive oil.
-Mix sauce together.
+Mix oil and spices together.
 Pour over chicken chunks and stir, to fully coat chicken pieces.

-This is what they looked like once they were cooked and out of the broiler.
+This is what they looked like (minus a couple other skewers) once they were cooked and out of the broiler.
 Had it not been raining and we went with “Plan A” (outdoor grilling), the meat would have been a bit browner, but let me tell you, “Plan B” (in the broiler) turned out to be a great backup solution.
+The chicken and veggies were flavored so well from their marinades/sauces, that they still tasted wonderful!

 My husband and I really enjoyed this easy to prepare, delicious meal!
 I served the chicken and veggies with rice.
 The chicken was light in calories and incredibly flavor-filled; the glazed mushrooms and peppers were a great little side dish, and complimented the chicken well.